ctarunsai/SDLC-Minor-project/7_Other/README.md

-# other
+# Other

-* Add any other folders or files which are created for the project
+* Presentation Deck of this Project (Library Management System) are present <a href="https://github.com/ctarunsai/SDLC-Minor-project/blob/main/7_Other/Library%20Management%20System.pdf">Here</a>